 - Stacy Knapp, Maine Department of Environmental Protection

 - Donald Mansius, Maine Forest Service, Maine Department of Agriculture, Conservation and Forestry

 - Ryan Robicheau, Maine Department of Inland, Fisheries and Wildlife

 - Melissa Shea, The Mountain Farm

 - Karen Tilberg, Forest Society of Maine

-For more information about the Task Force, to register to observe its meetings, please contact Tom Gordon at the Maine Department of Agriculture, Conservation and Forestry.
+For more information about the Task Force please contact Tom Gordon at the Maine Department of Agriculture, Conservation and Forestry.